linode/docs/docs/guides/development/python/using-boolean-variables-operators-conditionals-in-python/index.md

 The `==` operator tests for equality. `x == y` returns `True` if the values of `x` and `y` are equal or if they refer to the same object.
 The equality operator can be used on most types.
 Two strings are equal if they both contain the same sequence of characters in the same order.
 Two built-in collections, such as lists, are equal if they have the same type, the same length, and each corresponding element is equal.
 The typing restriction means a list can never be equal to a set, even if both collections contain the exact same elements.

 The `!=` operator is used to determine whether two elements are unequal. `x != y` returns `True` if `x` and `y` have different values or reference different objects.
-Lists and sets are different if they have different types or lengths, or if the corresponding elements at any position are different.
+Lists and Sets are different if they have different types or lengths, or if the corresponding elements at any position are different.
 All equality operators are symmetric.
 If `x == y` is `True`, then `y == x` is also `True`.
 The same relationship holds for `x != y`.

-For more information, see the [*Python Documentation on Value Comparisons*](https://docs.python.org/3/reference/expressions.html#value-comparisons).
+For more information, see the [Python Documentation on Value Comparisons](https://docs.python.org/3/reference/expressions.html#value-comparisons).

 Here is an example demonstrating how the `==` operator can be used to test `a` and `b` for equality.
 Because the two items are indeed equal, Python returns `True`.